-Upon the completion of this offering and the formation transactions, our operating partnership will have issued an aggregate of units of partnership interest (comprised of OP units, subordinated performance units, and 2.7 million LTIP units).
-Beginning on or after the date which is 12 months after the completion of this offering, such OP units (including any vested parity LTIP units) become redeemable for a cash amount equal to the value of a corresponding number of common shares, or, at our option, exchangeable, on a one-for-one basis, subject to certain adjustments, for such common shares, subject to the restrictions on ownership and transfer of our shares contained in our declaration of trust and described under the section entitled "Description of Shares of Beneficial Interest-Restrictions on Ownership and Transfer."
+Upon the completion of this offering and the formation transactions, our operating partnership will have issued an aggregate of 57.4 million units of partnership interest (comprised of 41.9 million OP units, 12.8 million subordinated performance units, and 2.7 million LTIP units).
+Beginning on or after the date which is 12 months after the completion of this offering, such OP units (including any vested parity LTIP units, but excluding the 20.0 million OP units held by us) become redeemable for a cash amount equal to the value of a corresponding number of common shares, or, at our option, exchangeable, on a one-for-one basis, subject to certain adjustments, for such common shares, subject to the restrictions on ownership and transfer of our shares contained in our declaration of trust and described under the section entitled "Description of Shares of Beneficial Interest-Restrictions on Ownership and Transfer."
 Also see "Limited Partnership Agreement of our Operating Partnership."
 Our issued subordinated performance units are convertible into OP units as specified in our operating partnership agreement and each applicable partnership unit designation.
-See "Limited Partnership Agreement of our Operating Partnership agreement and each applicable units into OP Units."
-In addition, OP units in our DownREIT partnerships that correspond to OP units in our operating partnership after a lock-out period.
+See "Limited Partnership Agreement of our Operating Partnership-Conversion of Subordinated Performance Units into OP Units."
+In addition, OP units in our DownREIT partnerships that correspond to OP units in our operating partnership may be redeemed in cash or, in our operating partnership's discretion, exchanged for OP units in our operating partnership after a lock-out period.
 The lock-out period that applies to our current DownREIT partnerships ends five years after the date of the contributor's initial contribution.
 Once such units have been redeemed or exchanged in this manner, the contributor may exchange its subordinated performance units in our DownREIT partnerships that correspond to subordinated performance units in our operating partnership for an equal number of newly established subordinated performance units in our operating partnership.
-See "The Formation and Structure of our Company-DownREIT partnership Agreements."
+See "The Formation and Structure of our Company-DownREIT Partnerships."